abacusorg/abacusutils/docs/installation.rst

 This command installs both our fork of ASDF and the abacusutils package.

+This pip command also gives access to the :doc:`pipes` functionality.

 Python Dependencies
 ^^^^^^^^^^^^^^^^^^^
 The Python dependencies are numpy, asdf (our fork), blosc, astropy, and numba.